idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Idaho

-In the State of Idaho, traffic tickets are issued to individuals who violate the state’s road-traffic laws.
+In the State of Idaho, traffic tickets are issued to individuals who violate the state’s road traffic laws.
 Also known as “uniform citations,” these tickets are generated by law enforcement officers, processed by the Magistrate Division of the District Court, and prosecuted by city or county attorneys.
 The information contained on these tickets includes:

-• The offender’s name/descriptions.
+• The offender’s name/description.

 • The nature of the offense and timestamp.